aijphy/object-detection-practice/README.md

 The png file you send will be saved, then used to generate a predictions.jpg file which displays the YOLO predictions.

+A Dockerfile and requirements.txt file were also included to make a docker image that contains the uvicorn server.

 The dataset for the pytorch model was not included in the repository in order to save space.
-The dataset can be downloaded from: https://www.kaggle.com/sixhky/open-images-bus-trucks unzip the file in a separe directory (../open-images-bus-trucks/) to running the training module.
+The dataset can be downloaded from: https://www.kaggle.com/sixhky/open-images-bus-trucks unzip the file in a separate directory (../open-images-bus-trucks/) to running the training module.
 Change the path in IMAGE_ROOT and DF_RAW if you choose a different directory name or location.